varun-r-mallya/SDSExercises/GITBASH/bandit.md

 <b>Flag: awhqfNnAbc1naukrpqDYcF95h7HoMTrC</b>

 ## level 19
-We run the given setuid binary with arguments to print the password of the next level:
+We run the given setuid binary with arguments to print the password of the next level:</br>
-<code>./bandit20-do cat /etc/bandit_pass/bandit20</code>
+<code>./bandit20-do cat /etc/bandit_pass/bandit20</code></br>

 <b>Flag: VxCazJaVykI6W36BkBU0mJTCM8rR95XT</b>

 ## level 20
-We first set up a listening server using netcat in the background using Unix Jobs in the background This job first listens on port 6969 and when there is a connection, it echos the password of the previous level This is done using:
+We first set up a listening server using netcat in the background using Unix Jobs in the background</br>
+This job first listens on port 6969 and when there is a connection, it echos the password of the previous level</br>
+This is done using:</br>
-<code>echo "VxCazJaVykI6W36BkBU0mJTCM8rR95XT" | nc -l 6969&</code>
+<code>echo "VxCazJaVykI6W36BkBU0mJTCM8rR95XT" | nc -l 6969&</code></br>
-The & on the end tells the shell that it is a background process After this, we do
+The & on the end tells the shell that it is a background process</br>
+After this, we do </br>
-<code>./* 6969</code>
+<code>./* 6969</code></br>
-to send the request and check password in theV binary
+to send the request and check password in theV binary</br>
-Output:
+Output:</br>
 <pre>
 Read: VxCazJaVykI6W36BkBU0mJTCM8rR95XT
 Password matches, sending next password